gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 **Quiz-Out**
 : 4 correct questions by the same quizzer in the same quiz

-A quizzed-out quizzer may only jump on Bonus questions.
+A quizzed-out quizzer may only jump on bonus questions.

 #### Example